Mister Fear

 Mister Fear is the name of four supervillains appearing in American comic books published by Marvel Comics.
 The character is often depicted as an antagonist to the hero Daredevil.

 Publication history

 Mister Fear is the identity of multiple supervillains who use a special 'fear gas' fired from a gas pellet gun; the original version (Zoltan Drago) first appeared in Daredevil #6 (February 1965) and was created by Stan Lee and Wally Wood.

-Star Saxon first appeared as the second version in Daredevil #54 (July 1969).
+Starr Saxon first appeared as the second version in Daredevil #54 (July 1969).

-The third version (Larry Cranston) first appeared in Daredevil #89 (July 1972) and was created by Gerry Conway and Gene Colan.
+The third version (Larry Cranston) first appeared in Daredevil #88 (June 1972) and was created by Gerry Conway and Gene Colan.

 The fourth version (Alan Fagan) first appeared in Marvel Team-Up #92 (April 1980) and was created by Steven Grant and Carmine Infantino.

 Fictional character biographies

 Zoltan Drago

 Zoltan Drago was the proprietor of a financially ailing wax museum who attempted to use his knowledge of chemistry to create an elixir which would turn his wax statues into living creatures, with which he would create a private army.
 The chemical failed to create life in wax, but Drago discovered that it could evoke fear when inhaled.
 He designed a frightening costume for himself as the Mister Fear persona.

 As the original Mister Fear, Drago used his fear-gas to make terrified slaves of the brutish Ox of the Enforcers and the Eel.
 Naming his triumvirate as the Fellowship of Fear, he ran afoul in New York City and was soundly defeated by Daredevil and imprisoned.
 Drago was later killed by Starr Saxon for his Mister Fear equipment, and later Larry Cranston decided to take on the Mister Fear gear.